gaocegege/CompilerLab/source/syntax.md

     //     pointer of <expression>
     //     reference of <expression>
     // "array of 10 integer" is the same as "array(10, integer)"

+field name:

+    extends
+    refers
+    receive
+    return
+    <id> imports
+    <id> is
+    // receive: id="__input", supported in program only
+    // return: id="__result", supported in function only

 Statement
 ---